chainguard-dev/edu-images-demos/c/README.md

 My code was written in C.
 ```

-Now, with Docker Engine running, we can compile this program inside of the `gcc-glibc` Chainguard Image.
-We will use `Dockerfile1` for this image build.
+Now, with Docker Engine running, you can compile this program inside of the `gcc-glibc` Chainguard Image.
+You will use `Dockerfile1` for this image build.

 `Dockerfile1` will:
 1. Use the `gcc-glibc:latest` Chainguard Image as the base image;